 - RTS on risk retention: Final (draft) RTS were published on 12 April 2022 (here) and were adopted by the Commission on 7 July 2023.
 The final text (here) was published in the Official Journal on 18 October 2023 and entered into force on 7 November 2023. - RTS on homogeneity in STS synthetic securitisation: Final (draft) RTS were published on 14 February 2023 (here).
 Adoption by the Commission is pending. - RTS on pro-rata amortisation triggers and their calibration: Final (draft) RTS were published on 20 September 2022 (here).
 The final text (here) was published in the Official Journal on 22 March 2024 and will enter into force on 11 April. - RTS and ITS on STS notification for synthetic securitisation: (a) On 15 August 2022 entered into force the amending RTS (Delegated Regulation (EU) 2022/1301) which amend the RTS prescribing the EU STS notification templates (Delegated Regulation (EU) 2020/1226).
 The consolidated version of the RTS published in the Official Journal of the EU is here. (b) On 2 November 2022 entered into force the amending ITS (Commission Implementing Regulation (EU) 2022/1929) which amend the ITS prescribing the EU STS notification templates (Commission Implementing Regulation (EU) 2020/1227).
 The consolidated version of the ITS published in the Official Journal of the EU is here. - RTS in relation to synthetic excess spread: Final (draft) RTS were published on 25 April 2023 (here).
 Adoption by the Commission is pending. - RTS on the content, methodologies and presentation of information in respect of the sustainability indicators for STS securitisation: Final (draft) RTS were published on 25 May 2023 (here) and were adopted by the Commission on 5 March 2024 (here).
-The final text (here) was published in the Official Journal on 18 June 2024 and entered into force on 8 July 2024.
+The Commission-adopted text will now need to be examined by the European Parliament and Council, which can take two months.
+If no objections are raised, the delegated act will enter into force in June 2024.